Specializing in Geometric Abstract Sculpture

 To achieve precise measurements and to avoid any possible cumulative error, I had to mill each wooden strip by using a micrometer.

-I made precise jigs for each of the five different sized squares.
-After the pieces were cut to precise miters, they were glued and assembled in the jig.
-I then carefully pin nailed the corners.
+I made precise jigs for different sized wooden strips to form five different sized squares.
+After the squares were cut to precise miter they were glued and assembled in the appropriate sized jigs.
+I then carefully pin-nailed the corners of the five formed square strips.

 The jigs were used to keep the pieces square and flat long enough for the glue to set.